CHEFS

 John Huggins

-EXECUTIVE CHEF, THE FISH HOUSE AND ATLAS OYSTER HOUSE
+EXECUTIVE CHEF, THE FISH HOUSE

 Pensacola Native, John Huggins returned to the Panhandle in 2002 after fifteen years in Richmond, Virginia.
 During that time, John received his culinary degree from J. Sargeant Reynolds College.
 Huggins started his cooking career at Bistro Express, a French Provincial inspired restaurant under the direction of C.I.A.
 Alum Chef Robert Ramsey.
 Huggins joined McGuire’s Restaurant Group upon returning to the Panhandle.
 Prior to joining Great Southern Restaurants, Huggins owned and operated La Brisa, a restaurant in Gulf Breeze for five years.
-Huggins currently serves as Executive Chef of The Fish House and Atlas Oyster House.
+Huggins currently serves as Executive Chef of The Fish House.

 Design